Chemistry 2

 Brief description of the Unit

-Within SCCHM1002, students will build on introductory topics introduced in SCCHM1001 to investigate organic and inorganic chemistry topics in more detail.
+The contents of this unit focus on introductory-level organic and biomolecular chemistries as well as the chemistry of transition metals.
 On completion of this unit, students will have gained experience in the systematic naming of organic compounds and recognition of functional groups, as well as investigated the behaviour and reactivities of a number of different classes of organic molecules.
 Biologically significant molecules will feature as case studies in both organic and inorganic topics.
 Students will discuss the formation of transition metal complexes and rationalise their unique physical properties including colour and magnetism.
 The concepts developed within the lectures and tutorials are complemented through an integrated laboratory program where students will develop skills in laboratory techniques, scientific inquiry, and scientific communication.

 Grade Scheme: Graded (HD, D, C, P, MF, F, XF)